lambdaclass/lambda_ethereum_consensus/README.md

 To test the node locally, we can simulate other nodes and start from genesis using [`Kurtosis`](https://docs.kurtosis.com/) and the Lambda Class fork of [`ethereum-package`](https://github.com/lambdaclass/ethereum-package.git).

 ### Why Use Kurtosis
 We can test the process and transition of the Beacon state and execution of the consensus rules by connecting the node to Sepolia or even Mainnet.
 However, testing validators requires at least 32 ETH, which is hard to acquire even in Testnet, and being selected as a block proposer can be a never-ending task.
 For these reasons, and especially the ability to test multiple validators and completely different scenarios, the best approach currently is to use [`Kurtosis`](https://docs.kurtosis.com/).
-In combination with the [`ethereum-package`](https://github.com/lambdaclass/ethereum-package.git), Kurtosis is a great way to simulate local testnets with a high level of control over the network participants.
+In combination with the [`ethereum-package`](https://github.com/lambdaclass/ethereum-package.git), kurtosis is a great way to simulate local testnets with a high level of control over the network participants.

 ### Prerequisites
 - [`Docker`](https://docs.docker.com/get-docker/)